stfc/quantum-molecular-encodings/README.md

 ## Key Features

-> Change the Arxiv number after publication
+> The link to the corresponding paper can be found on: https://arxiv.org/abs/2507.20422
 >
 > The full data can be accessed here on Zenodo: https://zenodo.org/records/16520498